CHJ85/YouTube-Assistant/README.md

 # YouTube Assistent − Additional features, keyboard shortcuts and tracker blocking for YouTube.

 This userscript adds support for additional features and keyboard shortucts.
 It also blocks (most) trackers.
-Keep in mind that this script no longer contains an ad blocker.
-I've made a separate script for this purpose, called [YouTube AdBlock](https://github.com/CHJ85/YT-AdBlock).
 See complete list of features and keyboard shortcuts below.
 NOTE: YouTube Assistent derived from [Stream Assistent](https://github.com/CHJ85/Stream-Assistent), which supports a long list of streaming services.